zumbalogy/command_search/README.md

 ## Limitations
 The logic can be slow (100ms+) for queries that exceed 10,000 characters.
-In public APIs or performance sensitive use cases, long inputs should be truncated or otherwise taken into account.
+In public APIs or performance sensitive use cases, long inputs should be truncated or otherwise accounted for.

 Date/Time searches are only parsed into dates for command searches that specify (`:`) or compare (`<`, `>`, `<=`, `>=`).

 'Fuzzy' searching is not currently supported.

-The only currently supported collections to query are [MongoDB](https://github.com/mongodb/mongo) collections and in-memory arrays of hashes.

-SQL support hopefully coming soon.

 ## Dependencies
-[Mongoid](https://github.com/mongodb/mongoid) is assumed if using command_search
-to search MongoDB.

 [Chronic](https://github.com/mojombo/chronic) is currently used to parse user submitted dates, such as `tuesday` or `1/1/11`.
 Chronic's handling of timezones and leap years and such is not perfect, but is only used if 'Date' is declared